code-freq/task-automation-tool/README.md

     ```bash
    git clone https://github.com/code-freq/task-automation-tool.git
    ```
-2. Install the required dependencies (only `tkinter`):
+2. Install the required dependencies:
     ```bash
-   pip install tk
+   pip install tk pyqt6
    ```

 ## Usage
+1. Open a terminal and navigate to the directory containing the `automation.py` script:
+    ```bash
+    cd path/to/your/directory
+    ```
-1. Run the `main.py` script on your IDE.
+2. Run the `automation.py` script:
+    ```bash
+    python automation.py
+    ```
-2. Follow the prompts to select a folder and configure renaming options.
+3. Follow the prompts to select a folder and configure renaming options.

 ### Modes
 - **Sequential Mode:**

-    The user is prompted to define a format for the file names using the following keywords:
+    Define a format for file names using the following keywords:
     - `name`: Custom name for files.
     - `number`: Sequential numbering.
     - `date`: File creation date.